jedahan/rustboy/development_log.md

 ## 11:30-1:30

 Spent two hours trying to split out tests to a subdirectory, but ended up fighting crates.
 Created a branch called split-out-tests that has more details of the failure. #rust-beginners on irc.mozilla.org was very helpful.

+# ???day

+I did a bunch of opcode-y stuff, I cannot remember

+# Thursday

+Most of today was spent doing small cleanups after asking for a code review in #rust-beginners.
+I am a bit hungover.